farhan5248/specificationbyprompt/Communicating the strategy to QA/Diffusion of Innovation.md

 # Diffusion of Innovation

+4. Conduct experiments to get there.
+This is where the Kaizen come in.
+Sometimes it was automation (Jidoka), sometimes it was mistake prevention (poka-yoke) and other times it was just eliminating the need for the task.

-Who goes first? ski slope
+Who conducts first? ski slope

 Next I had to figure out where everyone fit in the curve of diffusion of innovation.
 I wanted people to volunteer to try new things rather then telling them.
 Here's what happened when I told the team I'd help them install Eclipse and booked a short meeting to do so.